keorangi/.github/profile/README.md

-## Hey there!
+## Kia ora!

 This is keorangi!🦜

 We are based at the far end of the world (or the top of the world depending on your view point) and are creative software craftsmen.

-What this means is, we are a small team, able to build software that is clever.
+We are a small team focussed on developing useful tiny applications for leading web platforms.

 Watch this space for our product releases.